MicrosoftDocs/win32/desktop-src/gdi/wm-printclient.md

-﻿---
+---
-Description: 'The WM\_PRINTCLIENT message is sent to a window to request that it draw its client area in the specified device context, most commonly in a printer device context.' ms.assetid: '8703ee74-812a-4ca2-8ee3-a3b8779739e7'
+Description: The WM\_PRINTCLIENT message is sent to a window to request that it draw its client area in the specified device context, most commonly in a printer device context. ms.assetid: 8703ee74-812a-4ca2-8ee3-a3b8779739e7
-title: 'WM\_PRINTCLIENT message'
+title: WM\_PRINTCLIENT message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WM\_PRINTCLIENT message